influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/view-functions/selectors.md

 2015-08-29T07:36:00Z  9.941  coyote_creek  at or greater than 9 feet
 ```

-The query returns the greatest four field values in the `water_level` field key and the relevant values of the `location` tag key and the `level description` field key.
+Returns the greatest four field values in the `water_level` field key and the relevant values of the `location` tag key and the `level description` field key.

 {{% /expand %}}